naninovel/docs/docs/api/index.md

-intro | String | Path to the intro music track to play once before the main track (not affected by the loop parameter). volume | Decimal | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes. fade | Decimal | Duration of the volume fade-in, in seconds (disabled by default);  doesn't have effect when modifying a playing track. group | String | Audio mixer [group path](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.FindMatchingGroups) that should be used when playing the audio.
+intro | String | Path to the intro music track to play once before the main track (not affected by the loop parameter). volume | Decimal | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes. fade | Decimal | Duration of the volume fade-in when starting playback, in seconds (0.0 by default);  doesn't have effect when modifying a playing track. group | String | Audio mixer [group path](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.FindMatchingGroups) that should be used when playing the audio. time | Decimal | Duration (in seconds) of the modification.
+Default value: 0.35 seconds.

 </div>